omid-dehghan/malinux/README.md

 How It Works
 This project uses a simple list-based data structure to help you track your deep work sessions.
 It stores your data in a .json file that’s automatically created on your desktop.
 You can interact with it using terminal-style commands.

+## Project Status
+This project is a work in progress.
+Some features are incomplete or experimental.
+If you encounter bugs, please report them as issues, and we will address them when possible.

 Available Commands (open this in code mode)
 >>> deepwork HH:MM
 append a single deep work session duration.